 The effects of untreated celiac disease can vary widely from person to person.
 Sufferers can experience some, all or even none of the disease’s long list of seemingly disparate symptoms, which may include bowel problems (diarrhea, constipation, stomach aches, bloating), weight loss, rashes, fatigue and anemia.
 The disease can be difficult to diagnose because its symptoms can be confused with those of other disorders.
 Some studies suggest that reproductive disorders may be the first symptom of celiac disease in otherwise-asymptomatic women.

 The Canadian Celiac Association estimates that celiac disease affects one in every 133 Canadians, though many of them remain undiagnosed.
 Health Canada says the condition is one of the most common chronic diseases in the world, and it’s becoming more common.
 “In adults, there’s some data to show that there is a true increase in the incidence and prevalence of celiac disease,” says Mohsin Rashid, a Halifax-based paediatric gastroenterologist.
 “The incidence is doubling every 15 to 20 years in the U.S.”

-Exactly how would having celiac disease affect my fertility?
+How can celiac disease affect fertility?